wdi-sg/activerecord-intro/readme.md

   - each column is an attribute for that model
 - Table associations are handled using foreign keys

 It just so happens you will be learning one of the best ORM's on the market.
-It has some of the best documentation and best syntax (because ruby is awesome) the industry has to offer.
+It has some of the best documentation and best syntax (because Ruby is awesome) the industry has to offer.
 This ORM is Active Record.

 > Active Record is the M in MVC - the model - which is the layer of the system responsible for representing business data and logic.
 Active Record facilitates the creation and use of business objects whose data requires persistent storage to a database.
 It is an implementation of the Active Record pattern which itself is a description of an Object Relational Mapping system. - Taken from AR docs